ellysh/video-game-bots/ClickerBots/protection.md

 ```
 We call the `Reset` function in this case.
 This function resets to zero both `gActionIndex` and `gCounter` variables.

-Second case of the `AnalyzeKey` function happens when the captured action matches to an element of the `gActionTemplate` list.
+Second case of the `AnalyzeKey` function happens when the captured action matches the element of the `gActionTemplate` list.
 Also this element is not last one of the list and element's index equals to the `gActionIndex` variable:
 ```AutoIt
     if $gActionIndex < $indexMax and $key = $gActionTemplate[$gActionIndex] then
         $gActionIndex += 1